krenalis/krenalis/doc/src/changing-users-schema.md

 * Array types cannot have items of type Array, Object, or Map.
 * Map types cannot have values of type Array, Object, or Map.
+* Properties with type different from Object must be "nullable", as NULL is used to represent "no value" on the data warehouse.
 * Properties with type Object cannot be "nullable", as this would lead to confusion and representation issues regarding type and values in various data warehouses.
 * Properties cannot specify a placeholder
 * Properties cannot be required